Zettelkasten Note-Taking Method With DEVONthink

 But knowledge-building doesn’t work that way.
-And saving content into some archive doesn’t either.
+And saving content into the archive doesn’t either.
 I’m guilty of this myself.
-Having used Evernote for a decade I was used to saving everything I wanted to remember into the tool.
-I sorted and curated, tagged and sometimes even highlighted content.
-But I fell victim to the Collectors Fallacy2.
-Because you collected something doesn’t mean you learned it or are able to explain it.
+Having used Evernote for a decade, I was used to saving everything I wanted to remember into the tool.
+I sorted and curated, tagged, and sometimes even highlighted content.
+But I fell a victim to the Collector’s Fallacy.2 Because you collected something doesn’t mean you learned it or can explain it.

-A few months ago a co-worker pointed me to the Zettelkasten method.
-At first, I discarded it as too complicated.
-The founder Niklas Luhmann seemed rather eccentric to me.
-His physical Zettelkasten—a huge shelve with 90,000 notes—was an abomination to me as a Minimalist.
+A few months ago, a co-worker pointed me to the Zettelkasten Method.
+At first, I discarded it as complicated.
+The founder Niklas Luhmann seemed eccentric to me.
+His physical Zettelkasten—a gigantic shelf with 90,000 notes—was an abomination to me as a Minimalist.

 The Zettelkasten Method

-This article is not meant to be a deep introduction of the Zettelkasten method, but rather showing how I implemented it into my daily workflow.
-To read more about the method I recommend the fantastic illustrated article Zettelkasten — How One German Scholar Was So Freakishly Productive by David B. Clear and Living with a Zettelkasten by Magnus Eriksson.
+This essay is not meant to be a deep introduction to the Zettelkasten method, but to show how I implemented it into my daily workflow.
+To read more about the method, I recommend the fantastic illustrated essay Zettelkasten — How One German Scholar Was So Freakishly Productive by David B. Clear and Living with a Zettelkasten by Magnus Eriksson.
 Another good hub for information is the website Zettelkasten by Christian Tietze.

 But I’ll shortly introduce the concept for better understanding: Zettelkasten is a German word meaning note (Zettel) box (Kasten).

 The basic idea is that a notebook is too static and linear.
 It might be good to quickly capture ideas, but it’s a bad way to store ideas.
-But information simply put on index cards or notes would be too loose and disorganised.
+But information put on index cards or notes would be loose and disorganized.